ashwani-anand/ThrillQuest/README.md

 - User reviews and ratings for destinations, activities, and accommodations
 - User profile management

+## Essential Pages

+The Adventure Hub: Welcome users with a visually stunning landing page that captures the essence of adventure, showcasing the thrilling possibilities and unique features of the platform.

+Trip Planner: Create an intuitive and interactive itinerary page where users can effortlessly drag and drop various components to design their customised adventure trip, ensuring ease of use and optimal timeline management.

+Thrills & Spills Checkout: Design a secure and user-friendly payment page that allows users to confirm their vacation details, providing a seamless booking experience and ensuring their adventure journey is just a few clicks away.

 ## Installation

 To run the adventure trip planning website locally, follow these steps: